The Bullet cluster at its best: weighing stars, gas and dark matter: Introduction

 \section{Introduction}

 The massive galaxy cluster, 1E 0657-56, discovered by \cite{Tucker:1998} consists of two colliding galaxy clusters at z = 0.296.
 In this distinct merging system, a sub-cluster, the ``bullet'' has collided with the main cluster, approximately in the plane of the sky \citep{Barrena:2002}.
-The bullet-like sub-cluster has produced strong bow shock in the intra-cluster gas during the collision and consequently the collision striped the gas from the cluster potential \citep{Markevitch:2002}.
-The offset between the two baryonic components (gas and galaxies) gave a unique possibility for the indirect measurements of the total mass distribution using gravitational lensing studies \citep{Mehlert:2001, Clowe:2004, Bradac:2006, Bradac:2009}, which unambiguously demonstrated that dark matter (DM) traces the collisionless galaxies and not the X-ray gas.
-The study of the lensing mass distribution of the Bullet Cluster remains a powerful evidence of the DM existence that severely challenges the theory of modified gravity such as MOND and TeVeS \citep{Milgrom:1983, Bekenstein:2004}.
+The bullet-like sub-cluster has produced strong bow shock in the intra-cluster gas during the collision and consequently the collision stripped the gas from the cluster potential \citep{Markevitch:2002}.
+The offset between the two baryonic components (gas and galaxies) gave a remarkable possibility for the indirect measurements of the total mass distribution using gravitational lensing studies \citep{Mehlert:2001, Clowe:2004, Bradac:2006, Bradac:2009}, which unambiguously demonstrated that dark matter (DM) traces the colisionless galaxies and not the X-ray gas.
+The study of the lensing mass distribution of the Bullet cluster remains a powerful evidence of the DM existence that severely challenges theories of modified gravity such as MOND and TeVeS \citep{Milgrom:1983, Bekenstein:2004}.
 It also gives upper limits on the DM self interaction cross section \citep{Randall:2008,Markevitch:2004} and lower limit on the possible radiative decay of DM \citep{Boyarsky:2008}.

-Since the first lensing mass measurement of the Bullet Cluster considerable effort has been put in constraining its mass distribution.
-Nevertheless, significant discrepancies exist, e.g. the mass derived from the \cite{Clowe:2004} and \cite{Bradac:2006} differ by a factor 2.
+Since the first lensing mass measurement of the Bullet cluster considerable effort has been put in constraining its mass distribution.
+Nevertheless, significant discrepancies exist, for example, the masses at R $<$ 200 kpc derived from the \cite{Clowe:2004} and \cite{Bradac:2006} differ by a factor of two.
 Although, this is likely due to degeneracies of lens modeling between strong and weak lensing mass estimates, the \cite{Bradac:2006} mass measurement uncertainty is still as high as 14\% over the full ACS field.
-Indeed, the complexity of the Bullet Cluster and the limited number of multiple images makes its strong lens modeling exceptionally challenging.
-The way forward to improve the mass modeling is to use more constraints either coming from the lensing or from other techniques (e.g. X-ray).
-As witnessed in other clusters \citep[{e.g.} Abell 1689, 1703, 2218, see][]{Richard:2010}, the accuracy of the lensing mass map is strongly dependent on the correct identification and on the number of multiply imaged systems used to constrain it.
-Hence, to construct a robust mass model it is important to include as many spectroscopically $confirmed$ multiply imaged systems as possible.
+Indeed, the complexity of the Bullet cluster and the limited number of multiple images makes its strong lens modeling exceptionally challenging.